ZPaulWeleschuk/Simple_Thermistor_Arduino_Project/README.md

 voltage divider
 self heating and using digital high for 5v source (note to self use multi meter and see if there is any voltage difference

+m3 heated inserts (OD: 4mm, length: 4mm)[note:seller was calling these 4.2m OD so that also works]